narasimhan-me/EngineO.ai/DATABASE_SCHEMA.md

 # SEOEngine.io – Database Schema (Prisma)

-This document defines the Prisma schema for the MVP of SEOEngine.io.
+This document defines the Prisma schema for SEOEngine.io.

 ---